Chrico/wp-fields/README.md

 The `ChoiceElement` allows us to add different choices.
 This package ships 2 implementations of choices:

 - `ArrayChoiceList` - gets choices assigned via constructor.
-- `CallbackChoiceList` - loads the choices based on a given `callable` on first access.
+- `CallbackChoiceList` - loads the choices based on a given `callable` first time it is accessed in view.

 To show the differences for both, here's a short example: